Gensokyo-Reimagined/Gensokyo-Reimagined-Web/README.md

 > [!IMPORTANT]
 > Starting here is written for developers and regular contributors can skip
+> Legacy issues with i18n may be fixed in the near future, and the related documentation below may be outdated

 We now have 3 configuration files,